 With all the attention on obesity, we forget that the non-obese can suffer health consequences as well and are equally vulnerable to the effects of poor diet, smoking and stress–which I know are issues your husband contends with.
 These can be more detrimental than just extra pounds alone.
 I think I heard that he has quit smoking–so that is good.

 I will assume that when at home, our dear President consumes lots of White House grown organic vegetables, and grass-fed, hormone-free animal products prepared by some of the best chefs in the land.
 And, that he plays basketball and does other activities to stay fit.
-Hopefully, he also has a team of massage therapists and other holistically oriented practitioners to assist with his well-being.
+Hopefully, he also has a team of massage therapists and other holistically-oriented practitioners to assist with his well-being.
 Maybe he just eats these red light foods when he is on the road–like kids who go crazy for sweets at other people’s homes when such foods are forbidden in their own.

 Believe you me, I do know that it is impossible to control our husbands’ behaviors.
 Here I am a nutritionist, and my own hubby has quite the pedestrian sweet tooth.
 No amount of my homemade kale chips can keep him from occasionally going out and finding a bag of Cheeze Doodles and the perfect dish of ice cream.
 I bet Hilary knows what I mean.
 Still, I am wondering, if given your highly touted platform and efforts regarding the urgency of improving nutritional status and decreasing the burden of illness on our nation, whether Barack could and should be modeling more healthful eating behaviors.

 I was troubled by a story I heard on the radio just last week.
-NPR did a story on what Obama and Romney were doing to sustain their non-stop high-energy requirements on the final leg of the campaign.
+NPR reported on what Obama and Romney were doing to sustain their non-stop high-energy requirements on the final leg of the campaign.
 This was right before Hurricane Sandy changed the agenda.
 They interviewed some campaign assistant who started out by saying that when Barack got off the plane that morning, he headed right over to get some Krispy Kreme doughnuts.
 You probably don’t know that I have a little, shall we say, vendetta against Krispy Kreme, so you may want to read my posts, Kicking Butt with Krispy Kreme and Magic Doughnuts–The Nutritionist’s Nemesis.
 So, upon hearing that, I was all ears.

 It got worse.
 I was shocked to then hear Barack himself saying something to the effect that all that nutrition stuff is your thing, but he doesn’t care.
 It is an election year and the White House will be giving out lots of candy for Halloween.
 My, I don’t know how you felt about that, but I was disappointed to hear such an off the cuff remark that indicated to me a disregard of the real importance of proper nutrition in improving the health of our citizenry.
 To really turn the tide on the dire consequences attributable to the standard American diet (SAD) will take more than lip service.
 It will take courage to exhibit true leadership in this matter–and leading by example.
-Sugary sweets are not a substitute for the relief this electorate truly seeks and perpetuating good-natured excuses and exceptions for our food behaviors will not reduce our massive health costs and its drain on our economy.
+Sugary sweets are not a substitute for the relief this electorate truly seeks; and perpetuating good-natured excuses and exceptions for our food behaviors will not reduce our massive health costs and its drain on our economy.
 That quick sugary fix will ultimately lead to a massive crash in mood and energy.

 Never you mind.
 Your husband still has my vote.
 Yet, I am writing this with trepidation as the election is still a few days away.
 I do wish for him to have four more years–healthy years– in office.
 I hope it will not take a quadruple bypass surgery for him to appreciate and attend to the benefits of a healthful and vegan diet as it did his friend Bill.
 It would have been nice if while stumping in North Carolina he had stopped in at that wonderful restaurant, The Laughing Seed Cafe that I mentioned in Forks on the Road.